Peter Lee Thomas

 Peter holds a Full Instructor ranking in Muay Thai "Thai Boxing" under Master Ajarn Surachai Sirisute, founder of the Thai Boxing Association U.S.A.
-He holds a Silver Glove in Boxe Francaise Savate under Professor Nicolas Saignac and won the 2006 National Kickboxing Championships, as well as fought for Team U.S.A. in Paris, France.
-Peter has had the privilege to study with the world famous Ramon Dekkers and Rob Kaman and incorporates Dutch Kickboxing into his training.
-Peter is also a student of Guro Dan Inosanto (Bruce Lee's closest friend and disciple) and holds ranking in Jun Fan Gung Fu- Jeet Kune Do Concepts.
-In addition, he holds credentials in Filipino Kali, Silat and Krav Maga.
+He has a Silver Glove in Boxe Francaise Savate under Professor Nicolas Saignac, won the 2006 National Kickboxing Championships, and fought for Team U.S.A. in Paris, France.
+Peter has had the privilege to study with the world-famous Ramon Dekkers and Rob Kaman and incorporates Dutch Kickboxing into his training.
+Peter is also a student of Guro Dan Inosanto (Bruce Lee's closest friend and disciple) and holds a ranking in Jun Fan Gung Fu- Jeet Kune Do Concepts.
+In addition, he has credentials in Filipino Kali, Silat, and Krav Maga.
 Currently, he is mentoring under the official Cus D'Amato Boxing Trainer Billy White (current head trainer to Mike Tyson).

 Meet Peter Lee Thomas

 “I'd like to demystify the notion that you need top of the line high tech equipment to get strong and get a good workout.
 Sometimes less is more.

 When did you decide that you wanted to be a PT?